CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-2/farm/farm_2.md

 ## If Statement Reminder @showdialog

-From our last step, the agent outputted the seed that is detected, which was `wheat`.
+From our last step, the agent outputted the seed that is detected, which was `WHEAT`.
 Now we want to make some code that will choose what to do when your agent finds wheat.
 For this, we will use an `if` statement.
 Here's a reminder of what it looks like:

 ```python